Ebrwa/data-structures-week-implementation/README.md

   - Safe dynamic memory management
 - **Use Case:** Searching, sorting, dynamic set management

+## 🔹 Day 4 - Implemented Structures

+### 11. Min Heap
+A complete binary tree where each parent is smaller than its children.

+- **Features:**
+  - Insert values and maintain heap order
+  - Remove the minimum element (root)
+  - Get the minimum value at the top
+- **Implementation:** Using STL `priority_queue` with `greater<int>`
+- **Use Case:** Priority queues, scheduling, shortest path algorithms

+### 12. Hash Table (Chaining)
+A key-value store using a hash function with separate chaining (linked lists).

+- **Features:**
+  - Insert, delete, and search by string key
+  - Handles collisions using linked lists at each index
+- **Use Case:** Symbol tables, dictionaries, indexing

+### 13. Adjacency List Graph
+Graph representation using an adjacency list to store neighbors.

+- **Features:**
+  - Add and remove undirected edges
+  - Print graph connections
+- **Use Case:** Network topology, social graphs, pathfinding

 ---

 ## 🧪 How to Run the Tests